Aleinikova/mono-catalog/README.md

 ## About

-A website for managing a list of Electronic Products.
+- e-catalog project is website for managing a list of Electronic Products.

 ## Technologies